 7. Obligation free estimates

-Most companies do give obligation free estimates, but I have heard of cases where some business will try to charge a call out feed for “tree inspection”.
+Most companies do give obligation-free estimates, but I have heard of cases where some businesses will try to charge a call-out feed for “tree inspection”.

 Be sure to ask the tree service before they arrive at your door if they are providing a free estimate.

 It is also a great time to ask if they can provide you with other credentials like qualifications and insurance papers.